Menu

 Timothy E. Cook Best Graduate Student Paper Award

-The Timothy E. Cook Award recognizes the best paper on political communication presented by a graduate student at the previous year’s APSA Annual Meeting or Political Communication pre-conference.
-Preference will be given to papers presented in the Political Communication Section.
-Deadline for nominations: March 1, 2024
+The Timothy E. Cook Award recognizes the best paper on political communication presented by a graduate student at the previous year’s APSA annual meeting or Political Communication preconference.
+Papers nominated for the award must be the same version presented at the meeting.
+Deadline for nominations: March 1, 2026

 Award Committee